 - Have all staff had criminal background checks and have they been cleared through the state’s child abuse registry?

 There are no federal regulations for residential treatment programs for children with emotional and behavioral problems.
-State regulation varies widely and some programs advertise that they can help such children even though they are not licensed to do so.
+State regulation varies widely and some programs advertise that they can help such children and adolescents even though they are not licensed to do so.
 Some states send children out-of-state to residential programs that are not appropriately licensed in the state in which they are located.
-Consequently, it’s important to check licensing and regulation information thoroughly.
+Consequently, it is important to check licensing and regulation information thoroughly.
 Programs need to be licensed by the state where they are located to provide each of the specific services they are offering.

 Look for accreditations either by AEE, JCAHO, COA, OBH, or CARF.
 Check the American Psychological Association, Better Business Bureau or NATSAP.
 (NOTE: this does not guarantee that a program is safe or appropriate).
-To learn about possible problems with any program, research online for news accounts relating to the facility and contact the Better Business Bureau and the state attorney general’s office to learn about any serious, ongoing issues.
-Also check with the local fire department and police department to see how many calls have been made to the program.
+To learn about possible problems with any program, research online for news accounts relating to the facility and contact the Better Business Bureau and the state attorney generals office to learn about any serious, ongoing issues.
+Also check with the local fire department and police department to see how many calls have been made to the program or school.
 Other questions you need to ask during your on site visit:

 - Which state agency licenses the residential program or outdoor wilderness program?